scto/kotlin-lsps/README.md

 - 🚧 Build system integration: there is support for
     * Single module Gradle projects
-    * Single module Android projects (uses debug variant and does not handle source set merging yet) and needs work on:
+    * Single module Android projects (uses debug variant and does not handle source set merging yet)
+    * Needs work on:
         * Multi module Gradle projects
         * KMP projects (targeting JVM, native target needs investigation on how to do it)

 ## Installing
 We provide a distribution zip file, which you can download from [GitHub Releases](https://github.com/amgdev9/kotlin-lsp/releases/latest).
 Alternatively, there are unofficial methods to install it, provided by the community: